Aston5128/12306Buyer-Spider/README.md

 # 12306Buyer-spider
-A web spider for train schedule crawl
+A web spider for train schedule crawl and buy specific ticket chosen by you

 Updatatime：3/5/2017 20:18 by Aston5128